-She has completed a 10 week Mindfulness-Based Stress Reduction (MBSR) teacher practicum training and has taught mindfulness classes for health professionals and lay people for five years.
+She has completed a 10 week Mindfulness-Based Stress Reduction (MBSR) teacher practicum training and has taught mindfulness classes for 6 years.
 She also completed the intensive 7 Day Mindfulness Based Stress Reduction in Mind-Body Medicine with Jon Kabat-Zinn PhD and Saki Santorelli EdD, MA.
 Jane also completed the 8 day MBSR Practice Teaching Intensive at the Center for Mindfulness located in Shrewsbury, Massachusetts.
 She is a Center for Mindfulness, Qualified MBSR Teacher.

 Jane studied Nonviolent Communication (NVC) for over 10 years.
 She views this process as mindful communication.
 For Jane, “the revolutionary part of NVC is that it teaches a way to really value emotions (rather than see them as problems to be fixed) and views them as means to connect us deeply to who we are as individuals and what matters most to us as a human being.”
 This understanding has caused a deep shift in her awareness and compassion for herself and respect and compassion for others.
 She is very interested in integrating NVC with the practice of Mindfulness.